percona/k8spsmdb-docs/docs/delete.md

 # Delete Percona Operator for MongoDB

-To delete Percona Operator for PostgreSQL from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs))](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.
+To delete Percona Operator for MongoDB from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs))](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.

 Here's the sequence of steps to do it: